scriptingislife/becksteadn.github.io/_posts/2020-06-23-NGINX-Syslog-Graylog.md

 ## Graylog Content Pack

 Download this [content pack](https://raw.githubusercontent.com/scriptingislife/graylog-content-pack-nginx-syslog/main/content_pack.json) and upload it to Graylog by going to `System → Content Packs` then install it.
 This will create the `nginx-syslog` input.
 The extractors attached to the input parse the JSON in the syslog message and also replace the `message` field with a short readable summary.

+Update (2021-01-28): The nginx ISO 8601 timestamp is not parseable by Graylog.
+To ensure a correct timestamp, Graylog adds a gl2_processing_error field and replaces the timestamp field with the current time.
+To correct the timestamp before this happens, the provided `nginx.conf` was modified to use the field `nginx_timestamp`.
+An extractor was added to the content pack to copy the field to the `timestamp` field.
+It uses the Flexible Date converter to correctly parse the date and convert it to UTC.

 ## Wrap Up